kemsakurai/1on1-questions/README.ja.md

 * Are you happy here?
 What makes you say that?
 * Are you happy with your recent work?
 Why or why not?
 * Can you name three things we can do to help so you can enjoy your job more?What is the best accomplishment you had since you are here?
 Do you feel appreciated for it?
-* Do you feel challenged at work?
-Are you learning new things?
 * Do you feel like you're growing in your role?
 What makes you say that?
 * Do you feel over-worked, under-worked, or just the right workload?
 * Do you think our company is loyal to its employees?
 Why or why not?